SeraphMakes/Rockbox-Kenwood-MSC/README.md

+## Project credit

+Kenwood USB MSC compatibility work for Rockbox was developed, tested, and documented by SeraphMakes in August 2026.

+This project is based on the upstream Rockbox project.
+Credit for Rockbox itself belongs to the Rockbox contributors.
+This repository documents the Kenwood-specific compatibility work and experimental implementation developed for this project.

 # Rockbox -> Kenwood USB MSC Compatibility

 ## v0.1 Experimental

 This is an experimental Rockbox build that has been successfully tested